vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The calendars of Āṣādhi Samvat and Kārtiki Samvat are, on the other hand, based on the new-moon ending months, and consequently the months begin 15 days later than the months of the Caitrādi full-moon ending calendar.
 The Āsādhi calendar begins with Aṣādha Sukla 1, and the Kārtiki calendar with Kārtika Sukla 1.

 The table (No. 20 on p.
 249) shows the scheme of the different calendars for the year Saka 1875 (1953-54).
-The year contains a mäla or adhika month.
+The year contains a māla or adhika month.

 It may be seen from the above mentioned table that in case of the light half of the month (sudi half) the month has the same name for the two systems of month-reckonings, but in the dark half of the month